Lie Algebroid Invariants for Subgeometry: Invariants

 and, assuming the dimension of $A^2|_x$ is independent of $x$, obtain a vector subbundle $A^2 := \amalg_{x \in \Sigma}A^2|_x\subset A$.
 Tacitly assuming rank-constancy at each stage, we inductively define, for each $j \ge 3$, a subbundle $A^j \subset A^{j-1}$ with fibres given by

 and obtain a filtration

 of vector subbundles, which are in fact subalgebroids, by the proposition below.
-This filtration, determined by the infinitesimal immersion $\omega $, will be called the associated {\df invariant filtration}, for one readily proves the following: \begin{lemma} Let $\omega$ and $\omega'$ be isomorphic Mauer-Cartan forms and $L \colon A \rightarrow A' $ an isomorphism, as in Proposition \ref{polynomial}.
-Then $L(A^j) = (A')^j$ for all $j$. \end{lemma}
+This filtration, determined by the infinitesimal immersion $\omega $, will be called the associated {\df invariant filtration}, for one readily proves the following: \begin{Lemma} Let $\omega$ and $\omega'$ be isomorphic Maurer--Cartan forms and $L \colon A \rightarrow A' $ an isomorphism, as in Proposition~{\rm \ref{polynomialP}}.
+Then $L(A^j) = (A')^j$ for all $j$. \end{Lemma}

-In particular, the restriction to $A(f)^j$ of a invariant polynomial $Q \colon E \rightarrow {\mathbb K} $ of a smooth map $f \colon \Sigma \rightarrow M$ is an invariant of $f$, generally `finer' than its restriction to $A(f)$.
+In particular, the restriction to $A(f)^j$ of a invariant polynomial $Q \colon E \rightarrow {\mathbb K} $ of a smooth map $f \colon \Sigma \rightarrow M$ is an invariant of $f$, generally `finer' than its restriction to~$A(f)$.

-\begin{proposition} For all $j \ge1$, $A^j \subset A$ is a subalgebroid.
-In the case that $A^j$ is transitive, $A^{j+1}$ is the isotropy subalgebroid of $A^j \subset E$ under the restriction of the fundamental representation to a representation of $A^j$. \end{proposition} \begin{proof} For a proof of the first statement by an induction on $j$, suppose $A^j \subset A$ is a subalgebroid and let $X$ and $Y$ be sections of $A^{j+1}$, so that $\nabla_UX$ and $\nabla_UY$ are sections of $A^j$ for all vector fields $U$ on $\Sigma $.
+\begin{Proposition} For all $j \ge1$, $A^j \subset A$ is a subalgebroid.
+In the case that $A^j$ is transitive, $A^{j+1}$ is the isotropy subalgebroid of $A^j \subset E$ under the restriction of the fundamental representation to a representation of $A^j$. \end{Proposition} \begin{proof} For a proof of the first statement by an induction on $j$, suppose $A^j \subset A$ is a subalgebroid and let $X$ and $Y$ be sections of $A^{j+1}$, so that $\nabla_UX$ and $\nabla_UY$ are sections of $A^j$ for all vector fields $U$ on $\Sigma $.
 We must show $\nabla_U[X,Y]$ is a section of $A^j$ also.
-To this end, replace $X$ in the Mauer-Cartan equation \eqrefs{croon}{mce} with $\nabla_UX$ to conclude
+To this end, replace $X$ in the Maurer--Cartan equations \eqref{mce}, with $\nabla_UX$ to conclude